-- PD represents the likelihood of a borrower defaulting on its financial obligation (as defined in note 12.1 (v), either over the next twelve (12) months (12M PD) or over the remaining lifetime (Lifetime PD) of the obligation. - EAD is based on the amounts the Fund expects to be owed at the time of default, over the next 12 months (12M EAD) or over the remaining lifetime (Lifetime EAD).
-The EAD is calculated as the outstanding balance less the discounted collateral value.
-Collateral values are discounted by first making adjustments to account for the cost of disposal and the expected time it would take to sell the collateral.
-This present value of this reduced collateral value is then calculated by discounting it by the effective interest rate of the facility. - LGD is expressed as the percentage of loss expected to be incurred if the default occurs over the remaining expected lifetime of the investment security and represents management's expectation of the extent of loss on a defaulted exposure.LGD varies by seniority of the claim and product type, while the availability of collateral is factored before LGD is considered.
+- PD represents the likelihood of a borrower defaulting on its financial obligation (as defined in note 12.1 (v), either over the next twelve (12) months (12M PD) or over the remaining lifetime (Lifetime PD) of the obligation - EAD is based on the amounts the Fund expects to be owed at the time of default, over the next 12 months (12M EAD) or over the remaining lifetime (Lifetime EAD).
+The EAD is calculated as the outstanding balance less the discounted collateral value. - LGD is expressed as the percentage of loss expected to be incurred if the default occurs over the remaining expected lifetime of the investment security and represents management's expectation of the extent of loss on a defaulted exposure.
+LGD varies by seniority of the claim and product type, while the availability of collateral is factored before LGD is considered.